-Footage has emerged of Machine Gun Kelly‘s entourage allegedly assaulting the actor Gabriel “G-Rod” Rodriguez.
+Members Machine Gun Kelly‘s entourage are now reportedly wanted by police after footage emerged of them allegedly assaulting the actor Gabriel “G-Rod” Rodriguez.

 G-Rod first claimed of the attack last month, when he shared footage of himself approaching the rapper in Atlanta’s Twin Peaks restaurant to repeatedly call Kelly a “pussy”, for referring to Eminem‘s family in his diss track ‘Rap Devil’.